barryvdh/laravel-ide-helper/readme.md

 composer require --dev barryvdh/laravel-ide-helper
 ```

-This will allow your application to load the Laravel IDE Helper on non-production enviroments.

 ### Automatic phpDoc generation for Laravel Facades

 You can now re-generate the docs yourself (for future updates)